 -

 The residential proxy service known as 911 has been selling access to hundreds of thousands of Microsoft Windows computers for the past seven years.
 This service enables customers to route their internet traffic through these computers, allowing them to appear as if they are browsing from any country or city around the world.
-While 911 claims that its network comprises users who voluntarily install its "free VPN" software, recent research indicates that the proxy service has a history of obtaining installations through shady "pay-per-install" affiliate marketing schemes, some of which were operated by 911 itself.
+While 911 claims that its network comprises users who voluntarily install its "free VPN" software, recent research indicates that the proxy service has a history of obtaining installations through questionable "pay-per-install" affiliate marketing schemes, some of which were operated by 911 itself.
 The service primarily targets users in the United States but has a global user base.
 Residential proxy networks like 911 can serve legitimate business purposes, but they are often abused for cybercriminal activities due to the difficulty in tracing malicious traffic back to its source.

 -

 Cybercriminals are increasingly leveraging residential broadband and wireless data connections to anonymise their malicious traffic.
-One notable type of network, referred to as "bulletproof residential VPN services" has gained attention.
+One notable type of network, referred to as "bulletproof residential VPN services", has gained attention.
 These networks are constructed by acquiring discrete blocks of internet addresses from major internet service providers (ISPs) and mobile data providers.
 An investigation into one such company, Residential Networking Solutions LLC (also known as Resnet), unveiled that it had obtained a significant number of IP addresses, some of which were previously controlled by AT&T Mobility.
 Resnet leased these IP addresses, enabling it to resell data services for major providers such as AT&T, Verizon, and Comcast Cable.
 However, the precise nature of the relationship between Resnet and AT&T remains unclear, and the matter has been referred to law enforcement.
-Instances like these emphasise the potential abuse of IP addresses within residential proxy networks.
+Cases like this emphasise the potential abuse of IP addresses within residential proxy networks.

 -